isabellacadisco/isabellacadisco/README.md

 ## Hi! :potted_plant: I'm Isabella

-- :memo: I’m currently writing my thesis
+- :memo: I'm currently writing my thesis for my master's degree in Data Science and Economics @UniMi
+- :computer: For my thesis project, I worked on named entity recognition in the Italian legal domain, mainly using :hugs:
 <!--
 **isabellacadisco/isabellacadisco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.